 A personal AI assistant that lives on your computer.
 It can take real actions on your behalf: reading files, sending emails, browsing the web, controlling your Mac, building apps, managing your schedule, making phone calls, and more.
 It has its own identity, personality, and long-term memory that persists across conversations.
 See What is Vellum? for the full overview.

 Those are conversation tools.
 You type, they respond, you copy-paste the answer somewhere.
-Vellum is different because it has tools (it can actually do things on your computer and across services), memory (it remembers you across conversations with a full hybrid search system), a persistent identity (its own personality, name, and behavioral rules you can customize), and it reaches you everywhere (desktop, iOS, Telegram, Slack, WhatsApp, voice calls).
+Vellum is different because it has tools (it can actually do things on your computer and across services), memory (it remembers you across conversations with a full hybrid search system), a persistent identity (its own personality, name, and behavioral rules you can customize), and it reaches you everywhere (desktop, Telegram, Slack, voice calls).
 More detail in What is Vellum?.

 You can run Vellum locally with your own Anthropic API key at no cost beyond your API usage.
 Vellum also offers a managed mode where you sign in with a Vellum account and the assistant runs on our platform.